Extension DGAs and topological Hochschild homology: Formal DGAs to -algebras

-Note that the composition of the first two maps is smash product of adjoints of $\varphi$ which is $\psi \wedge \psi$.
-Therefore this composite is precisely the composite that defines $\psi^2$ above. \end{proof} \begin{lemma} The functor $\phi^*N$ preserves colimits. \end{lemma}
+Note that the composition of the first two maps is the smash product of adjoints of $\varphi$ which is $\psi \wedge \psi$.
+Therefore, this composite is precisely the composite that defines $\psi^2$ above.
+This shows that the adjoint of $\psi^2$ is the composite weak equivalence in \eqref{compositemap}. \end{proof}

-\begin{proof} Symmetric spectra in a closed symmetric monoidal model category $\mathcal C$ is modules over a monoid in symmetric sequences in $\mathcal C$, see Definition 2.7 in \cite{Shipley2007DGAs}.
-Since symmetric sequences in $\mathcal C$ is a diagram category in $\mathcal C$, the colimits in symmetric sequences are levelwise.
-Furthermore, the forgetful functor from modules over a monoid to the underlying closed monoidal category preserves colimits.
-Therefore colimits of symmetric spectra in $\mathcal C$ are also levelwise.

-Here, $N$ is the normalization functor $s\mathcal AB \to \mathcal Ch^+$ of the Dold-Kan correspondence, an equivalence of categories, applied levelwise.
-Therefore it preserves colimits.
-Furthermore, $\phi^*$ is the forgetful functor between modules over two monoids induced by a map of these monoids in symmetric sequences in $\mathcal Ch^+$, see Page 358 of \cite{Shipley2007DGAs}.
-Therefore $\phi^*$ is identity on the underlying symmetric sequences and therefore it also preserves colimits. \end{proof} \begin{lemma} For every cofibrant $A$ in $Sp^{\Sigma}(\mathcal Ch^+)$ and every $B$ in $Sp^{\Sigma}(s \mathcal AB)$, a map $L(A) \to B$ is a weak equivalence if and only if its adjoint $A \to \phi^*N(B)$ is a weak equivalence.

-\end{lemma} \begin{proof} This follows from the fact that $\phi^*N$ preserves all weak equivalences.
-Let $B \we fB$ be a fibrant replacement of $B$.
-Adjoint of the composite $L(A) \to B \we fB$ is given by the composite $A \to \phi^*N(B) \we \phi^*N(fB)$ whose first map is the adjoint of the map $L(A)\to B$.
-Because $(L,\phi^*N)$ is a Quillen equivalence, the first composite is a weak equivalence if and only if the second composite is a weak equivalence.
-The result follows by the 2-out-of-3 property of weak equivalences. \end{proof}